-Some common settings of application monitoring, such as the sampling rate of traces, agent switch, and slow SQL threshold, can be directly configured on the Custom Configuration tab.
+Application Real-Time Monitoring Service (ARMS) allows you to customize specific common settings of application monitoring, such as the sampling rate of traces, agent switch, and threshold of slow SQL queries, on the Custom Configuration tab.

 - Log on to the ARMS console.

-- In the left-side navigation pane, choose and select a region in the top navigation bar.
+- In the left-side navigation pane, choose .
+In the top navigation bar, select a region.

-- On the Applications page, click the name of the application.
+- On the Applications page, click the name of the application for which you want to customize application settings.

 - In the left-side navigation pane, click Application Settings.
 On the page that appears, click the Custom Configuration tab.

-- Configure the custom parameters and click Save in the lower part of the page.
+- Set the parameters as required and click Save in the lower part of the page.

 Configure trace sampling settings

-In the Invocation Trace Sampling Settings section, you can turn on or off the sampling, and set the sampling rate.
-You need to enter only the number of the percentile in the Sampling Rate Settings field.
-For example, if you enter 10, the sampling rate is 10%.
+In the Invocation Trace Sampling Settings section, you can turn on or turn off Enable Sampling and specify a sample rate.
+In the Sampling Rate Settings field, enter the percent value.
+For example, if you enter 10, the sample rate is 10%.

 Configure the agent switch and log level

-In the Agent Switch Settings section, you can turn on or off the probe master switch and other plug-in switches, and configure the log level.
+In the Agent Switch Settings section, you can turn on or off the switch of the ARMS agent and the switches of different plug-ins, and configure the log level.

 Configure threshold settings

-In the Threshold Settings section, you can set the slow SQL query threshold, interface response time threshold, and throttling threshold.
+In the Threshold Settings section, you can configure the thresholds of slow SQL queries, API response time, and throttling.

 Configure advanced settings

-In the Advanced Settings section, you can set the interface to be filtered and the maximum length of the method stack.
+In the Advanced Settings section, you can configure advanced settings.
+For example, you can specify the API operations to be filtered out and the maximum length of the method stack.

-- Stack Depth to Distinguish Exceptions: The stack depth that is used to distinguish exceptions of a same type.
+- Stack depth to distinguish same exception: Specify the stack depth that is used to distinguish between exceptions of the same type.
 This parameter is typically set to the call depth of the first difference.

-- Exception Filtering: The exception that you enter is not displayed in the chart on the Application Details and Exception Analysis tabs.
+- Whitelist: Specify the exceptions that are not displayed in the charts on the application details page and Exception Analysis tab.

-- Errors Filtering: By default, HTTP status codes greater than 400 are counted as errors.
-You can specify the error codes that are greater than 400 but that you do not want to be counted as errors.
+- Error Code Filter: By default, all HTTP status codes greater than 400 are counted as errors.
+To ignore specific HTTP status codes greater than 400 so that they are not counted as errors, you can specify them in value.

-- New Trace Format: Specifies whether to use a new storage format that sort traces by time.
-This parameter is enabled by default.
+- Trace Storage: Specify whether to use a new storage format that sorts traces by time.
+By default, this switch is turned on.

-- Trace Compression: Specifies whether to simplify duplicated calls such as for loops.
-This parameter takes effect without restarting the application.
+- Inner Callstack Reduce: Specify whether to simplify duplicated calls such as for loops.
+The modification immediately takes effect.
+You do not need to restart the application.

-- Show Percentiles: Specifies whether to turn on quantile statistics.
+- Quantile Statistics: Specify whether to enable quantile statistics.

-- Enable application emergency alert: Specifies whether to enable alerts for emergencies such as thread deadlocks and out-of-memory (OOM).
-The agent version must be 2.5.8 or later.
+- Application Emergency Alert: Specify whether to enable alerts for emergencies such as thread deadlocks and out-of-memory (OOM).
+This feature applies to the ARMS agent V2.5.8 or later.
+For more information about agent versions, see Versions of the ARMS agents.

-- RabbitMQ Consumer: Specify the class name of a consumer or the name of the class that contains an anonymous internal consumer.
-You can then view the trace of the customer.
-Separate multiple names with commas (,).
+- RabbitMQ Custom Consumer: Specify the class name of a custom consumer or the name of the class that contains an anonymous internal consumer.
+Then, you can view the trace of the customer.
+You can specify multiple class names.
+Separate multiple class names with commas (,).

 Configure thread settings

-In the Thread Settings section, you can enable or disable thread diagnosis method stack and thread profiling master.
-You can also set the trigger threshold of the slow call listener.
+In the Thread settings section, you can turn on or turn off the switch of the thread diagnostics method stack and the switch of thread profiling.
+You can specify a threshold to trigger slow call listening.

-In the Memory Snapshot Settings section, you can enable or disable memory snapshots.
-If you enable it, a memory dump (at most one time a day) is created when memory leaks occur.
+In the Memory snapshot settings section, you can enable or disable memory snapshots.
+If you turn on this switch, a memory dump is created when memory leaks occur.
+At most one memory dump can be created on a day.

 Configure URL convergence rules

-In the URL Convergence Settings section, you can enable or disable the convergence feature.
-You can also set the convergence threshold, convergence rules and troubleshooting rules.
+In the URL Aggregation section, you can enable or disable the convergence feature.
+You can also set the convergence threshold, convergence rules, and troubleshooting rules.
 URL convergence means that similar URLs are displayed together as a single object.
 For example, URLs prefixed with /service/demo are displayed as an object.
-The convergence threshold is the minimum number of URLs to trigger URL convergence.
-For example, when the threshold is 100, URLs converge only when 100 URLs meet the regular expression of the rules.
+The convergence threshold is the minimum number of URLs required to trigger URL convergence.
+For example, if the threshold is set to 100, URLs converge only when 100 URLs meet the regular expression of the rules.

-In the Business Monitoring Settings section, you can enable or disable business monitoring and configure HTTP encoding.
+In the Scenario settings section, you can enable or disable business monitoring and specify an HTTP encoding format.